AM2R-Community-Developers/AM2RLauncher/README.md

 - `openssl`
 - `fuse2`

+As well as these dependencies to run AM2R:
+- libopenal1:i386
+- libpulse0:i386

 Optionally, for APK creation any Java runtime is needed.

 ### Arch Linux
 On Arch Linux, you can install these by running this:
 (Multilib repositories are required, instructions on how to enable them can be found [here](https://wiki.archlinux.org/title/Official_repositories#Enabling_multilib))
 `sudo pacman -S --needed dotnet-runtime fuse2 gtk3 libappindicator-gtk3 openssl webkit2gtk xdelta3 lib32-openal lib32-libpulse jre-openjdk`

 For other distros, refer to your local package manager for instructions.